 We will need to subtract 71 from both sides of the equation:

 Now, we will divide both sides of the equation by 17.

 We now have a value for the x-variable; however, the problem is not finished.
 The question asks for the measure of the smallest angle.
 We know that the smallest angle will be one of the following:

-In order to find out we will substitute 17 degrees in for the x-variable.
+In order to find out, we will substitute 17 degrees for the x-variable.